the-events-calendar/event-tickets/readme.txt

 = [4.7.6] TBD =

 * Fix - Fixed the "Show description" setting for Tribe Commerce tickets in the backend and frontend [100524]
-* Tweak - Add event and order IDs as parameters to the Tribe Commerce email filters [104209]
+* Tweak - Added parent post and order IDs as parameters to the Tribe Commerce email filters [104209]

 = [4.7.5.1] 2018-07-10 =